-The main landing gear has dual $8:50 \times 10 \times 10 \times 10^{-5}$ keys and the nose landing gear has one $6:00 \times 6 \times 10^{-5}$ keys are hydraulic and have a caliper on each main wheel for a total of four brakes.
+The main landing gear on each float has dual 8:50 x 10 8-ply tires and the nose landing gear has one 6:00 x 6 8-ply tire.
+The gear system is hydraulically actuated and driven by two hydraulic pumps.
+Brakes are hydraulic and have a caliper on each main wheel for a total of four brakes.
+The float break system ties into the aircraft brake system.